Byzantine–Moorish wars: A Moorish grand coalition close to expelling the Byzantines from Africa

 The death of Solomon and his defeat had an impact as far as Spain, where the Visigoths took advantage of it to besiege Septimius beyond the Strait of Gibraltar.
-The tribes who had declared themselves faithful in Africa to Solomon, they will consider themselves released from their commitments and join the rebels, like Cutzinas.
+The tribes who had declared themselves faithful in Africa to Solomon considered themselves released from their commitments and joined the rebels, with one example being Cutzinas.

-The Moors can go up the Theveste-Carthage road, but are stuck in front of the fortress of Laribus.
-Briefly, they will succeed in taking the capital of Byzacena, Hadrumetum, by trickery before it falls again, by the same process, into Roman hands.
+The Moors went up the Theveste-Carthage road and briefly succeeded in taking the capital of Byzacena (Hadrumetum), by trickery before it fell, by the same process, into Roman hands.

-The Laguatan do not want to undertake long sieges and return to their countries in the fall in 544 and 545.
-It is essential for them to graze their herds during the rainy season in their country which extends November to early summer.
-The same scenario will repeat itself next year.
-The goal of these chiefs is not to establish themselves in the region, but simply to profit from the looting of the territory.
-Without their help, the first year, Antalas will send a first offer of submission to Rome, but which remains unanswered.
+The Laguatan were unwilling to engage in prolonged sieges, which led to their withdrawal to their homelands in the autumn of 544 and 545.
+This seasonal movement was dictated by the necessity of grazing their herds during the rainy season in their own territory, which extended from November to early summer.
+This scenario will repeat itself the following year.
+The goal of these chiefs was not to establish themselves in the region, but simply to profit from the looting of the territory.
+Nevertheless, without their help, in the first year, Antalas sent a first offer of submission to Rome, which was unanswered.

-The goal of the Moors in the interior, on the contrary, is above all to place themselves in a better position of strength against the empire in the territories they occupy.
-Antalas does not seek to destroy Roman power and Roman cities as demonstrated by his attitude towards Roman civilization.
-Thus he spares Hadrumetum and its inhabitants after having taken it.
-He has been in contact for a very long time, like the other Moors in the interior, with Roman culture.
-In addition to wanting to defend the integrity of their territory inside Africa, they want the return of the traditional investiture ceremonies that Rome grants to barbarian peoples who accept submission and the Roman alliance, those that Belisarius had concluded with them.
-Antalas, however, will have more ambition when the balance of power is in its favor by wanting to create a Romano-Berber state like its neighbor by demanding from the governor to become king of Byzacena.
+By contrast, the interior Moors sought above all to consolidate their position of strength against the empire in the territories under their control.
+Antalas did not seek the destruction of Roman authority or Roman urban centers, as evidenced by his attitude toward Roman civilization.
+This is illustrated by his decision to spare Hadrumetum and its inhabitants after capturing the city.
+Like other interior Moorish leaders, Antalas had long been in close contact with Roman culture.
+Beyond defending the territorial integrity of their lands within Africa, these groups sought the restoration of the traditional investiture ceremonies granted by Rome to barbarian peoples who accepted Roman overlordship and alliance—agreements previously concluded under Belisarius.
+However, when the balance of power shifted in his favor, Antalas pursued more ambitious aims, ultimately seeking to establish a Romano-Berber state akin to that of his neighbor by demanding recognition from the governor as king of Byzacena.

-Apart from the divergence of strategic vision between the allies of the coalition, there is also the lack of unity between leaders and peoples.
-Past historians have seen a lack of "Moorish national spirit".
-Rivalries also separate the Moorish chiefs in their very original homes.
-Antalas and Cutzinas, both from Byzacena, for example, don't like each other.
-This is what will push Cutzinas to join Troglita later among others.
+Beyond the divergence of strategic visions among the coalition’s allies, there was also a marked lack of unity between leaders and their respective peoples.
+Earlier historians have interpreted this fragmentation as evidence of an absence of a “Moorish national spirit.”
+Rivalries also divided the Moorish chieftains within their own homelands.
+Antalas and Cutzinas, both originating from Byzacena, for example, were in conflict with one another.
+This would push Cutzinas to join Troglita later, among others.

+State of North Africa in early 546.
+Eastern Roman control had effectively ended, and only Berber kingdoms and tribes, alongside an independent statelet led by Dux Guntarith remained.